-- Remove the receiver unit from under the fire burner (or from wherever positioned if mounted remotely) and remove the battery compartment cover (see Figure 15). - 2.
+- Remove the receiver unit from within the heat shield under the fire burner and remove the battery compartment cover (see Figure 15). - 2.
 Replace the old batteries with new ones, ensuring they are inserted in the correct polarity. - 3.
 Replace the cover on the receiver unit, ensuring that it is securely closed. - 4.
-Return the receiver unit to its original mounting position.
+Return the receiver unit to its original mounting position under the heat shield.

-Figure 15 - Receiver for Remote Control Option
+Figure 15- Receiver for Remote Control Option